yanilov/control-tags/README.md

 tagctl ticket get
 ```

-Set the ticket for the the named human identity `bob` on the the role named `myrole`
+Get the ticket for the the role named `myrole`

 ```sh
 tagctl ticket get --role-name myrole